huxingecon/huxingecon.github.io/Research.md

 - The Annual Meeting of the Latin American and the Caribbean Economic Association (LACEA) and the Latin American Meeting of the Econometric Society (LAMES)<br>(in The Pontificia Universidad Javeriana, Bogotá, Colombia, November 16-18, 2023)<br>

-- The 6th China Opening and Development Research Forum<br>(in Huazhong University of Science and Technology, China, July 1-2, 2023)<br>
+- The 6th China Opening and Development Research Forum<br>(in Huazhong University of Science and Technology, Wuhan, China, July 1-2, 2023)<br>

   <br>